DavidHe1127/Mr.He_HandBook/Cloud,Tooling/asg_alb.md

 - By default, ASG will consider an instance healthy if it passes instance status check
 - Change health check type to be `ELB` so an instance is seen as healthy ONLY if it passes both ALB and EC2 health check
 - Unhealthy instances will be killed and replaced by ASG
+- If you attach multiple load balancer target groups, all of them must report that the instance is healthy in order for it to consider the instance healthy.
+If any one of them reports an instance as unhealthy, the Auto Scaling group replaces the instance, even if other ones report it as healthy

 Use case scenario: In an ECS application fronted with ALB.
 ALB health check will fail when putting a container instance on `DRAINING` mode.
 However, instance is still seen as healthy by ASG since it passes status check.
 Therefore, ASG will do nothing.
 To fix it, set `health check type` to be `ELB` which will turn this instance to an unhealthy one as it fails ALB health check.
 Now, ASG will see and action to replace this unhealthy instance.